PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ## Machine Learning
+Machine Learning is a subset of Artificial Intelligence.
+Machine Learning can be used to create an algorithm to answer questions such as "What species is this animal?".
+It needs a "training set" of questions which already have correct answers provided.

-To use machine learning to extend the above approach, SkyComb Analyst needs additional useful training data.
+To use machine learning to extend the Decision Tree approach, SkyComb Analyst needs training data.
+This training data does not exist today.

-Enthusiastic volunteer conservations could help SkyComb Analyst.
+Enthusiastic volunteer conservations could help SkyComb Analyst build this training data.
 An online tool will be built to ask a volunteer to categorise say 20 randomly-selected animals each day:
-- We will ask them to categorise some animals that SkyComb Analyst auto-categorised - to double-check the automatic categorisation accuracy.
+- We will ask them to categorise some animals that SkyComb Analyst auto-categorised using the Decision Tree - to double-check the automatic categorisation accuracy.
 - We will ask them to categorise some animals that SkyComb Analyst could not auto-cat.
 A person may be able to detect additional characteristics e.g. the shape of a bird's nest and the heat pattern from center to edge may be a clear differentiator for them between a bird and a mammal.
-If multiple people agree on the categorisation of the animal, the categorisation is accepted.
+If multiple people agree on the categorisation of the animal, the categorisation is accepted, and the training data set size increases.

-Over time, a database of manually categorised animals (that SkyComb Analyst could not auto-cat) is built up.
-This is the additional training data that can be used to a machine learning algorithm.
-This algorithm may then increase the percentage of animals that SkyComb Analyst can auto-categorise.
+Over time, a database of categorised animals is built up.
+This is the additional training data that can be used to create a Machine Learning algorithm.
+This algorithm should then increase the percentage of animals that SkyComb Analyst can auto-categorise.